 Impulse Control and Credit Cards

-If this sounds like you, there are a few tips you can use to help avoid falling into the trap of credit cards.
+If this sounds like you, there are a few tips you can use to help avoid falling into the trap of credit cards and instead learn to use them responsibly.

 Don’t Keep Your Credit Card with You